edevregille/emails-analyzer/README.md

 **Client Input node**
 You need to set the Input Client node Gmail by entering credentials of the gmail box to listen to.
 You also need to create on your gmail box two labels: one for the center and one for the agent.
+Note that email password needs to be 8 characters minimum with letters, numbers and special characters.

 **NLC node**
 You have to create and train a NLC classifier by uploading the nlc-training-bank.csv file on the Watson NLC service.